Why is a Business Plan for your MVNO important?

 What is your target market and who is your audience?

-How many competitors do you have?
+How many competitors does your MVNO have?

 What gap in the market are you addressing in your Business Plan and how will your mobile service differ from others?

-How will you price your plans/bundles?
+How will you price your plans/bundles in your Business plan?

 Do you plan on offering prepaid plans, postpaid plans, or both?

-What is Prepaid
+What is Prepaid?

-What is Postpaid
+What is Postpaid?

 Postpaid means that your subscribers sign a contract for a certain period (e.g. 12 months).
 Hence Postpaid subscribers normally get better bundles.
 Lastly Postpaid plans are plans with a recurring monthly cycle, and a monthly bill to match.

-Do you plan on bundling products?
+Do you plan on bundling products in your Business Plan?

 What is the number of your potential subscribers?

-Executive Summary and Introduction
+Summary and Introduction

 - Business name and description.